Parking Fines and Fine Payments

 Parking Services mails two (2) late letter reminders to individuals who have outstanding parking fines.
 The first letter is mailed to the address of record ten (10) days after a citation was issued.
 The final letter is sent thirty (30) days after date of issuance.

-Students who fail to pay or appeal citations will be placed on financial suspension ten (10) days after the date of issuance.
+Students who fail to pay or appeal citations will be placed on financial suspension thirty (30) days after the date of issuance.
 As stated in the George Mason University catalog, financial suspension "means that no transcripts or records are issued, no diplomas are released, and no registrations are permitted until outstanding obligations including the reinstatement fee, have been paid in full."
-Faculty/staff and visitors are also considered delinquent when citations remain unpaid more than ten (10)days after the date of issuance.
+Faculty/staff and visitors are also considered delinquent when citations remain unpaid more than thirty (30) days after the date of issuance.

 Collections and Tax Set-Off

-Parking fines outstanding for forty-five (45) days or longer will be referred to a collection agency.
-Collection agency fees may be as much as one-third of the balance due referred by the University.
+Parking fines outstanding for sixty (60) days or longer will be referred to a collection agency.
+Additional collection agency fees may be as much as 28% of the total balance due referred by the University.
 Accounts chargeable to a resident of the Commonwealth of Virginia will also be reported to the Virginia Department of Taxation, Division of Set-Off Debt Collection.
 The balance of the unpaid account will be deducted from the individual's Virginia State income tax refund.
 The amount deducted will be forwarded to George Mason University, an agency of the Commonwealth of Virginia.

 Vehicle Immobilization and Conditions of Release

-Vehicles with five or more outstanding fines (over ten (10) days late) or $300.00 are subject to towing, booting, immobilization, and/or impoundment on the University Campus, at the owner’s risk and expense.
+Vehicles with five or more outstanding fines per semester (over ten (10) days late) or that owe $300.00 are subject to towing, booting, immobilization, and/or impoundment on the University Campus, at the owner’s risk and expense.
 All outstanding fines must be paid in full or the ticket holder/vehicle owner must enter into a contractual payment agreement with the University before the vehicle will be released.

 Vehicle Release Policy